Kerry Packer Civic Gallery Exhibition

 YouTube: Bankslave Kenyan graffiti revolution

-The final artist is Swift9, who will paint a mural of the late Nelson Mandela, who served as the Hawke Centre’s International Patron (2001-2013), in the Kerry Packer Civic Gallery from 14 to 16 February.
+The final artist is Swift9, who will paint a mural of the late Nelson Mandela, who served as the Hawke Centre’s first International Patron (2001-2013), in the Kerry Packer Civic Gallery from 14 to 16 February.

 Press: Graffiti artists spray city in colours for peace and unity